 - Ledum for puncture wounds

-Note: a potency of 6C to 30C is safest for home prescribing.
+Note: a potency of 30C is safest for home prescribing.

 #2 Flower Essences

-Rescue Remedy for shock and emotional trauma – though a specialized blend formulated by a practitioner will be even better.
+Give Rescue Remedy frequently for shock and emotional trauma.
+If you can get a specialized blend formulated by a practitioner will be even better.
 You can give this many times a day.

 #3 Energy Healing And/Or Craniosacral Work